• Skip to primary navigation

 Pharaoh ant queens live from between 4 to 12 months.
 Queens normally lay eggs in batches of 10 to 12 at a time, but can lay up to 400 eggs after mating.
 It takes approximately 38 days for an egg to reach adulthood at the ant’s preferred temperature of 80°.
 Workers live for about 10 weeks.

-As with most ants, workers are sterile.
+As with most ants, worker ants are sterile.
 They spend their lives foraging for food to bring back to the nest and give to the growing larvae, or brood.
 Only 10% of the colony will be engaged in foraging at any given time, with the rest caring for the queen and the brood.
 Like other ants, the species undergoes complete metamorphosis during their lifecycle, going through distinct stages as an egg, then a limbless larvae, then pupating to become an adult ant.

 Danger?